Leavenworth County Court Records

 Vital Records – Birth and Death Certificates

-Birth and death certificates are vital records managed by the KDHE, not by the court system.
+Birth and death certificates are managed by the KDHE, not the court system.
 Certified copies are available from:

 Address: Curtis State Office Building, 1000 SW Jackson Street, Suite 120, Topeka, KS 66612